Nuclear Cardiology Certification

 The European Association of Cardiovascular Imaging (EACVI) organises this certification in collaboration with the European Association of Nuclear Medicine (EANM).

 The duration of the examination is 3 hours with no break and can be taken online.
-It is monitored by a human protector online and the course language is English.
+It is monitored by a human proctor online and the course language is English.

-The next EACVI/EANM examination in Nuclear Cardiology will take place online on 2 December, 2021.
+The next EACVI/EANM examination in Nuclear Cardiology will take place online on October 11, 2022 (30 pax).
+Individual registration is open until September 25, 2022.

-The certification is available for all healthcare professionals, but specifically intended for healthcare professionals who provide an independent clinical service.
-A medical qualification is not obligatory, however, it is anticipated that most successful candidates will be so qualified.
+The certification is available for all healthcare professionals but is specifically intended for healthcare professionals who provide independent clinical services.
+A medical qualification is not obligatory.
+However, it is anticipated that most successful candidates will be so qualified.

 The certification is valid for a duration of 5 years.